-- 7. Location of all proposed well Abandonments in accordance with DOGGR integrity testing program of idle wells; - 8.
-Location of all well pads proposed to be abandoned and restored; - 9.
-A proposed schedule and phasing of the drilling, redrilling, well abandonment, well pad abandonment, and restoration activities: - 10.
-A topographic vertical profile showing proposed location of new wells that reflects local terrain conditions and that addresses the potential visibility of existing and proposed wells and other production facilities from areas outside the Oil Field; - 11.
+- 7. Location of all proposed well Abandonments known at the time of submission of the Annual Consolidation and Drilling Plan; - Location of all well pads proposed to be abandoned and restored (a separate Restoration Plan will be required per Section 49 and/or Section 51); - 9.
+A proposed schedule and phasing of the drilling, redrilling, well abandonment, well pad abandonment, and restoration activities; - 10.
+A proposed schedule and description of maintenance activities and equipment; - 11.
+A topographic vertical profile showing proposed location of new wells that reflects local terrain conditions and that addresses the potential visibility of existing and proposed wells and other production facilities from areas outside the Oil Field; - 12.
 Location of specific landscaping and/or fencing used to visually screen the Oil Operations and related equipment from residential, recreational, and institutional land uses or adjacent public streets, and to improve the visual appearance of existing Oil Field operations.
-If no landscaping is proposed, an explanation as to the infeasibility of screening particular operations and/or equipment; - 12.
-A description of all grading that will be conducted, which shall be considered the annual grading plan for the Oil Field; - 13.
-Inventory of wells within drilling setbacks, see Section 21.J; - 14.
-Availability and feasibility of the use of natural gas-powered drill rigs or other technology capable of reducing environmental impacts (See Clean Technology Assessment, at Section 31.B); and - 15.
-Identify and report on condition of all existing wells within 1,000 feet of any proposed injection wells. - C. Deep-Zone and Mid-Zone Supplements.
-As described in Section 21.J.2, a Deep-Zone Supplement or Mid-Zone Supplement (Supplements) to the Annual Drilling Plan is required for all Deep-Zone Wells or Mid-Zone Wells where the Top Hole is within 800 feet of a Sensitive Developed Area.
+If no landscaping is proposed, an explanation as to the infeasibility of screening particular operations and/or equipment; - 13.
+A description of all grading that will be conducted during the Annual Drilling Plan period; - 14.
+Inventory of wells within drilling setbacks, see Section 21.J; - Availability and feasibility of the use of natural gas-powered drill rigs or other technology capable of reducing environmental impacts (See Clean Technology Assessment, at Section 31.B); and - 16.
+Identify and report on condition of all existing wells within 1,000 feet of any proposed injection wells. - 17.
+A description of well consolidation, drilling, redrilling, abandonment and restoration activities completed in the previous twelve month period, including a summary comparison of activities that were proposed in the previous year approved Annual Consolidation and Drilling Plan to events that were physically implemented. - C. Deep-Zone and Mid-Zone Supplements.
+As described in Section 21.J.2, a Deep-Zone Supplement or Mid-Zone Supplement (Supplements) to the Annual Consolidation and Drilling Plan is required for all Deep-Zone Wells or Mid-Zone Wells where the Top Hole is within 800 feet of a Sensitive Developed Area.
 The Supplements shall include a study of the technical feasibility and commercial reasonability of Slant Drilling to locate the Top Hole of any such well further away from any Sensitive Development Area.
 The study shall justify the proposed surface location, and provide sufficient detail regarding the feasibility of locating the Top Hole away from a Sensitive Developed Area to mitigate potential impacts and still reach the targeted Bottom Hole location.
-The Operator shall provide the Community Development Director with any additional information requested in order to complete review of the Supplement.
-If any information regarding Slant Drilling is confidential, the City will enter into an agreement with the Operator to protect such information.
+The Operator shall provide the